ianlucas1/ethereum_project/README.md

     cd ethereum_project
     ```

+2.  **Ensure Correct Python Version:**
+    *   This project is currently **verified to work with Python 3.12**.
+The dependencies in `requirements-lock.txt` were generated and tested in this environment.
+    *   Make sure you have Python 3.12 installed and accessible (e.g., via `pyenv`, Homebrew, or direct download).
+You can check with `python3.12 --version`.

-2.  **Create and Activate Virtual Environment:**
+3.  **Create and Activate Virtual Environment (using Python 3.12):**
     It's highly recommended to use a virtual environment.
     ```bash
-    # Create the virtual environment (using python3)
+    # Create the virtual environment using python3.12
-    python3 -m venv .venv
+    python3.12 -m venv .venv

     # Activate the virtual environment
     # On macOS/Linux: